Proto-falcon/Proto-falcon/README.md

 - 👋 Hi, I’m @Proto-falcon
 - 👀 I’m interested in video games, technology and anime.
-- 🌱 I’m currently learning computer science bachelor degree in Queen Mary University of London.
+- 🌱 I have a first-class degree in computer science bachelor from Queen Mary University of London.
 - 📫 How to reach me.
 Email: tobiradeniji@gmail.com